Why Do I Forget So Easily

 8. Stay Mentally Active:

 Engage in activities that challenge your brain and keep you mentally sharp.
-Read books, solve puzzles, play strategy games, learn a new language, or take up a new hobby.
+But read books, solve puzzles, play strategy games, learn a new language, or take up a new hobby.
 Mental stimulation promotes neuroplasticity and helps maintain cognitive function.
 Lifelong learning is a great way to keep your brain active and improve your memory.

 9. Organize Information: